 From the article: “So let me be clear: sexual violence is never, ever acceptable.
 Not for cultural reasons.
 Not for religious reasons.
 Not because the perpetrators are really angry and disenfranchised.
 There can be no quarter for systemic misogyny.
 And if we’re serious about that, there’s not a country or culture on earth that won’t have to take a long, hard look at itself.
 I stand with the many, many Muslim, Arab, Asian and immigrant feminists organising against sexism and misogyny within and beyond their own communities.
 Nobody seems to have thought to ask them how best to deal with systemic sexual violence – even though attacks on Muslim women have increased since the terrorist attacks in Paris last year.”

-The image is used under a creative commons license with thanks to Heather Paul.
+At a glossy hotel in Barcelona, I found the unicorn of pornography (By Tanya Gold, New Statesman) The image is used under a creative commons license with thanks to Heather Paul.
 It shows the actor Daisy Ridley, who plays Rey in Star Wars: The Force Awakens, at San Diego Comic Con.
 In the photograph, Daisy is smiling broadly with her head turned slightly to the side.
 She appears to be wearing a blue V-neck top or dress, and is sat in front of a microphone.
 Her hair is arranged in French plaits.
 The San Diego Comic Con logo can be seen on a banner behind her.